Hero Background

 End-to-end Testing Platform

-Trusted by 2M+ users across 10K+ enterprises in 130+ countries, TestMu AI lets you run parallel cross-browser tests across 3,000+ browser-OS combinations and 10,000+ real devices.
+TestMu AI lets you run parallel cross-browser tests across 3,000+ browser-OS combinations and 10,000+ real devices from one platform.

-It brings in KaneAI, HyperExecute (70% faster test runs), Agent-to-Agent Testing, Test Intelligence, Visual UI testing, accessibility testing and more.
+It bundles KaneAI, HyperExecute (up to 70% faster test runs), Agent Testing, Test Intelligence, Visual UI testing, and accessibility testing into a single workflow.

 Web automation